syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Report-DataSources.md

 ---
 layout: post
-title: Report DataSources | Syncfusion
+title: Report DataSources in ASPNET Core ReportViewer Control | Syncfusion
-description: report datasources
+description: Learn here about report datasources in Syncfusion Essential ASPNET Core ReportViewer Control, its elements, and more.
 platform: aspnet-core
 control: ReportViewer
 documentation: ug
 ---

-## Report DataSources
+# Report DataSources in ASPNET Core ReportViewer

 The ReportViewer has support to add data sources to ReportViewer for RDLC reports at runtime.
 You can add SQL Server DataSources to ReportViewer.
 The ReportViewer has `dataSources` property that is the list of ReportDataSource type to add collection of DataSources to it.
 You can add DataSources through Web API.